What is stormwater?

 Adams County Stormwater MS4 Permit

-The Program Description Document (PDD) is being developed for the current MS4 permit cycle 2016-2021.
-The completion deadline for this task is 1/1/2019.
-The draft PDD is available to the public for review and comment.
-If you would like to receive a copy, please contact us: 720.523.6400 or email@example.com.
+- The Program Description Document (PDD) has been created for the current MS4 PhII permit term 2016-2021.
+The PPD is available to the public for review and comment.
+If you would like to receive a copy, please call 720.523.6400 or email [email protected].

 Stormwater Utility Fee